SurchiceanDaniela/Javascript_Basics/README.md

 # StepSync
-StepSync is JS Counter created by Daniela for the purpose of counting steps and converting the number of steps into metres travelled available at the url https://firebasestorage.googleapis.com/v0/b/javascript-basics-35916.appspot.com/o/index.html?alt=media&token=972f5d50-2159-4a45-a9a6-28efee48a000
+StepSync is JS Counter created by Daniela for the purpose of counting steps and converting the number of steps into metres and kilometers travelled available at the url https://firebasestorage.googleapis.com/v0/b/javascript-basics-35916.appspot.com/o/index.html?alt=media&token=972f5d50-2159-4a45-a9a6-28efee48a000